Volunteering and Work Experience

 Council staff liaise with Alexandra Secondary College and Yea High School to facilitate work experience placements.
 However Council will try to accommodate any request from students in our community.

-Council will consider requests for placement for up to 3 months to assist people to obtain credit and experience towards their course.
+Council will consider requests for placement for up to three months to assist people to obtain credit and experience towards their course.

 Vocational placements can only be offered when there is sufficient operational and supervisory capacity to support the placement.

-The main requirement is that participants are enrolled in a course from a complying institution - universities, TAFE colleges and schools (public or private) and other authorised RTOs (Registered Training Organisations).
+The main requirement is that participants are enrolled in a course from a complying institution - universities, TAFE colleges and schools (public or private) and other authorised Registered Training Organisations (RTO's).

 All successful participants will be expected to undertake an online police check.

-Participants on placement are not employees and are not entitled to wage or employee entitlements provided under the FW Act.
+Participants on placement are not employees and are not entitled to wage or employee entitlements provided under the Fair Work Act.
 Depending on the length of placement, a small stipend may be paid to assist with expenses.

-For more information on placements contact Liz Peddie Coordinator Human Resources or send your application to email@example.com.
+For more information on placements call Council on (03) 5772 0333 or send your application to email@example.com